Skip to main content

 translation-errorserror-typologymqmquality-assessmentlqaiso-5060

-Understanding translation error types is fundamental to quality assessment in localization.
-Whether you're a QA manager, translator, or localization engineer, knowing how to identify and classify errors enables consistent evaluation, targeted feedback, and measurable quality improvement.
+Understanding translation error types is the foundation of quality assessment in localization.
+Whether you're a QA manager, translator, or localization engineer, knowing how to identify and classify errors lets you evaluate consistently, give targeted feedback, and drive measurable quality improvement.

-This guide covers the complete taxonomy of translation errors based on MQM (Multidimensional Quality Metrics) and ISO 5060:2024 standards—the frameworks used by leading organizations worldwide.
+This guide covers the full taxonomy of translation errors based on MQM (Multidimensional Quality Metrics) and ISO 5060:2024 — the frameworks used by leading organizations worldwide.

 Why Error Classification Matters